emicklei/melrose/docs/dsl.md

 ### fraction<a name="fraction"></a>
 Creates a new object for which the fraction of duration of all notes are changed.
 The first parameter controls the fraction of the note, e.g. 1 = whole, 2 = half, 4 = quarter, 8 = eight, 16 = sixteenth.
+Fraction can also be an exact float value between 0 and 1.
 .

 ```javascript